sabetaytoros/SudokuApp/README.md

 I am searching for a C++ programing job in Israel.
 I am engineer and C++ programmer.
-Although I sent my CV to several companies in Israel, either I´m old or my background education is not Computer Science, no one company dares to hire me.
+Although I sent my CV to several companies in Israel, either I´m old or my background education is not Computer Science, when I was graduated there was no CS, no one company dares to hire me.
 I know something that in engineering a sketch is worth to thousand lines of explanation.
 Rather  telling what did I do in the past, I prefer to show you what can I do now.
 In order to facilitate the human resources's job,